Kawsar-Dilmurat/financial-signal-diagnosis/README.md

 ## Section 2: Growth Trajectories, 2009–2022

-**Key point:** the *shape* of a decline matters as much as its size.
-PG&E's dip is a V; Sears' is a straight line down — same direction, very different story.
-That difference is the subject of Finding 3.
+**Key point:** revenue and profit don't always move together — PG&E's revenue barely moved through its 2018–2019 crisis even as net income collapsed (see Finding 1).
+The shape of a revenue trajectory alone can hide as much as it reveals.

 <img src="assets/03-revenue-growth-index.png" alt="Revenue Growth Index">

-Indexing each company's revenue to its own starting year (2009 = 100) separates four distinct trajectories:
+Indexing each company's revenue to its own starting year (2009 = 100) separates several distinct trajectories:

-- **Amazon and Nvidia** — compounding growth, accelerating over time
+- **Amazon** — compounding growth, accelerating throughout, ending 21x its 2009 revenue
-- **Apple** — steady, strong growth, no major reversals
+- **Nvidia** — real growth overall, but cyclical, not smooth: revenue dipped in 2010, again in 2014, and fell sharply in 2020 (to 319, down from 342 the year before) before rebounding
+- **Apple** — strong growth overall (9x by 2022), with two modest dips (2016, 2019) rather than a straight climb
-- **McDonald's and AIG** — roughly flat for 14 years
+- **McDonald's** — roughly flat for 14 years, oscillating between 84 and 124 and ending near its 2009 level
-- **PG&E** — a sharp dip around the 2019 bankruptcy, then recovery
+- **AIG** — a sustained decline, not flat: down to a low of 58 in 2020 before a partial recovery to 75 by 2022
+- **PG&E** — steady, unremarkable growth throughout, including through the 2019 bankruptcy year — revenue never reflects the crisis that shows up in net income (Finding 1)
 - **Sears** — decline in every single year, ending near zero at delisting

 ---